Canatlán Municipality: Rationalization policy

+The town belongs to Durango's 1st federal electoral district.

 Government

-The government in Canatlan based on a county.
-The government can be very similar to the United States one, but runs different.
-Municipal regulations based on the Constitution of the United Mexican States.
-The municipality has its headwaters in the City of Canatlán of Apples, is political representation through the Honorable City Mayor composed of 1, 1 Municipal Trustee, 1 Town Clerk and 9 aldermen.
+The government in Canatlan based on the municipality.
+Municipal regulations are based on the Constitution of the United Mexican States.
+The municipality has its headquarters in the City of Canatlán of Apples, is political representation through the Honorable City Mayor composed of 1, 1 Municipal Trustee, 1 Town Clerk and 9 aldermen.
 Canatlan government system is similar to the United States.
 For example, like Aldermen have districts.